cloudmesh-community/fa19-516-165/project/report.md

 After discussion with Dr. Laszewski, I decided to switch the project from implementing Google Cloud Platform to implementing Cloudmesh with OpenStack within RStudio.

+#### Week of December 2

+- Listed all required steps to implement the project
+- Re-defined the scope of this project with instructor
+- Write the function of rcms and create the rcms R package